 Proof: The driving observation is that, for a random graph, with overwhelmingly high probability, disjoint subsets of logarithmic size induce subgraphs that are not isomorphic to one another.
 An analogous claim holds also for non-disjoint subsets, but the probability is less overwhelming in this case.
-In particular, it is not true that each such subset induces a subgraph that is not isomorphic to any other induced subgraph.11 But it is true that almost all subsets have this feature.
+In particular, it is not true that each such subset induces a subgraph that is not isomorphic to any other induced subgraph.12 But it is true that, in a random graph (with high probability), almost all subsets have this feature.
+This follows from the fact that, in a random graph, each subset has this feature with high probability.